WMTW (TV): History

 WMTW-TV had to leave Mount Washington in 2002 due to the Federal Communications Commission (FCC)'s digital television mandate.
 The station had been allocated channel 45 for digital broadcasts, and Harron realized that it would not be possible to provide an acceptable signal to southern Maine if it built its digital transmitter on Mount Washington.
 As a result, channel 8 built a new tower in West Baldwin, a few miles from the towers of rival stations WGME-TV and WCSH, and signed off from Mount Washington for the last time on February 5, 2002.
-The new transmitter site does not serve as large an area as the Mount Washington tower did, but it provides a better signal to the highly populated areas.
+The new transmitter site does not serve as large an area as the Mount Washington tower had, but it provides a better signal to the highly populated areas.

 Harron announced in December 2003 that it was exiting broadcasting and the station was sold to Hearst-Argyle Television a few months later.
 On October 9, 2007, WMTW dropped the "-TV" suffix.

 Until 2009, WCVB-TV in Boston served as the flagship station of the New England Patriots Preseason Television Network, which allowed WMTW and WMUR-TV to be part of the network.
 Even though WBZ-TV became the flagship station for the telecasts that year, WMTW and WMUR continue to simulcast games which results in ABC programming being preempted.

 WMTW added The Local AccuWeather Channel on August 30, 2007, after launching digital subchannel 8.2.
 Branded as "News 8 Now", programming consisted of a loop of local weather forecast segments as well as regional and national coverage from AccuWeather.
 There was a live feed of the National Weather Service's Doppler weather radar (based at the Local Forecast Office in Gray) as well as local news and sports headlines.
 In addition, several public service announcements and station promotions were seen.
 As of March 2015, this service was replaced by Heroes & Icons, a classic TV network.
 In October 2018, following Hearst's purchase of WPXT, Heroes & Icons was moved to that station's second subchannel, with its previous MeTV programming, in turn, moving to the 8.2 subchannel; WMTW also added a third subchannel to add Laff, which moved from another WPXT subchannel.

 In July 2012, during a retransmission consent dispute between Hearst Television and Time Warner Cable, Hallmark Movies & Mysteries was substituted for WMTW, WMUR-TV and WCVB.